murati/Yleana.CodingExercise/README.md

         - Navlink 1: Get Job Titles.
 Navigates to localhost:[PORT]/titles
         - Navlink 2: Get actresses.
 Navigates to localhost:[PORT]/employees/1

+### Scalability and Maintainability
+- Your WebAPI should not directly return the data, method from your repository class should.
+- Use IoC Containers for your repository classes.
+- Use Dependency Injection when you initiate a controller class that depends on repository class (repository class should be injected).
+- Cache app settings on application start and bind them strongly type objects (appsettings.json).
+Reach these settings using DI.

 Have fun and please let me know if you have questions :)